 HR digital survey

-Middle East governments have led the way in minimising the spread of COVID-19, and their response has led to the introduction of mass remote working supported by digital technology.
-This has meant that organisations have had to rapidly adapt to the new “norm”.
-Some 72% of survey participants said that the pandemic has accelerated their digital transformation.
+Middle East governments have led the way in minimizing the spread of COVID-19.
+Consequently, their response has resulted in the introduction of mass remote working supported by digital technology.
+As a result, organizations have had to rapidly adapt to the new “norm.”
+Notably, 72% of survey participants indicated that the pandemic has accelerated their digital transformation.

 women sitting at a desk